microdevops-com/payment-hook/README.md

 **Environment variables:**
 - `APP_ENV` - Set to `production` or `development`/`dev`
-- `FINA_ENDPOINT` - Use test endpoint for staging: `https://cistest.apis.hr/app/ci/rc`
+- `FINA_ENDPOINT` - Use test endpoint for staging: `https://cistest.apis-it.hr:8449/FiskalizacijaServiceTest`
 - `FINA_ENDPOINT` - Use production endpoint for production: `https://cis.porezna-uprava.hr:8449/FiskalizacijaService`
 - `STRIPE_WEBHOOK_SECRET` - Obtain from Stripe Dashboard (see next step)
 - All other variables as documented in the Configuration section

+See [the specification](doc/fina/Fiskalizacija - Tehnicka specifikacija za korisnike 2.5.pdf) for more details on FINA settings, endpoints, and certificate requirements.

 ### 4. Configure Stripe Webhook